The history of the Delaperrault name began during the Middle Ages in a region known as Brittany

 Early Notables of the Delaperrault family (pre 1700)

-Notable amongst this name at this time was Nicolas Perrot (1644-1717), French explorer, diplomat, and fur trader, one of the first white men in the Upper Mississippi Valley; François-Marie Perrot (1644-1691), French Governor of Montreal by a royal commission in 1670, and later Governor of Acadia (1684-1687); Nicolas Perot (ca. 1611-1661)...
-Another 74 words (5 lines of text) are included under the topic Early Delaperrault Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst this name at this time was Nicolas Perrot (1644-1717), French explorer, diplomat, and fur trader, one of the first white men in the Upper Mississippi Valley; François-Marie Perrot (1644-1691), French Governor of Montreal by a royal commission in 1670, and later Governor of Acadia (1684-1687); Nicolas Perot (ca. 1611-1661), French Jansenist and historian; and his brothers, Claude Perrault (1613-1688), French architect...
+Another 62 words (4 lines of text) are included under the topic Early Delaperrault Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Delaperrault family to the New World and Oceana

 By 1643 there were only about 300 people in Quebec.
 Since immigration was slow, early marriage was desperately encouraged amongst the immigrants.
 The fur trade attracted migrants, both noble and commoner.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England